 - Cooking Utensils and Kitchenware料理道具・厨房

-- The Japanese have been using natural materials such as wood and bamboo for making cooking utensils.
+- For centuries the Japanese have been using natural materials such as wood and bamboo for making cooking utensils.
 The look is simple, yet they are really strong, long-lasting, and easy to hold and use.
 The market retails both traditional Japanese kitchenware and trendy, innovative utensils.

-- The most essential tool of any cook is by far, a knife.
-There are many kinds of knives available at Tsukiji Market– in every size and color, so to speak: ones to fillet large fish such as tuna; ones to fillet smaller fish such as mackerels and flounders; ones for sashimi; and many other specialty and household knives.
+- The most essential tool of any cook is by far a knife.
+There are many kinds of knives available at Tsukiji Market: ones to fillet large fish such as tuna; ones to fillet smaller fish such as mackerels and flounders; ones for sashimi; and many other specialty and household knives.

 The shine and gleam from the professional chefs’ knives reflect the pride in their work.
 When proper care is taken, these knives will last for decades.

 - Just as kimono accentuates the beauty of a woman, Japanese bowls and dishware play a major role in enhancing the presentation of a meal.
 There is an emphasis on “pleasing the eye before the palate,” and the Japanese have elevated this concept to an art form.
-A wide selection of beautiful bowls and dishware in every size, color and season awaits you.
-They will serve as a happy reminder of a wonderful trip to Tsukiji Market!
+A wide selection of beautiful bowls and dishware in every size, color and seasonal pattern awaits you.

 - Wrappings and Packaging Goods包装用品

-Those are essential items for workers and professional shoppers at the market.
+These are essential items for workers and professionals shopping at the market.

 - Tsukiji Market is home to many sushi shops and restaurants.
 There are several traditional sushi restaurants serving sashimi (raw fish) and sushi (raw fish over rice).

-- One way to enjoy tasty raw fish at a very reasonable price is to give “Donburi,” or in short, Don, a try.
+- One way to enjoy tasty raw fish at a very reasonable price is to give “Donburi,” or ‘Don` in short, a try.
 Sashimi Don consists of a bowl of hot cooked rice with raw fish of your choice.
-When in doubt as to what to do, just watch the guy sitting near you and follow his every move!
+When in doubt as to what to do, just watch the person sitting near you and follow his every move!

-- You can enjoy a wide variety of popular and traditional Japanese food to choose from: ramen, soba and udon, tempura, and “unagi,” or eels.
+- You can enjoy a wide variety of popular and traditional Japanese food to choose from: ramen, soba and udon, tempura, and “unagi”(eels).
 Most eateries open for early birds, for both shoppers and workers in the market.
 That is why such eateries are relatively casual in style and reasonable.
-Give any one of them a try!

 - Tea Rooms and Coffee Shops軽食・喫茶